rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 All of the codes in this post are in [this](https://www.kaggle.com/c/word2vec-nlp-tutorial/) github repo.

+I also try to link to some amazing free online resources to learn NLP along this post.

 ## Vector space representation of documents

 A very simple approach to represent documents as numerical value is to use each word